krakrukra/PocketAdmin/extra/wiki/eng/layouts.md

 If "USE_LAYOUT **s**" pre-configuration command is present in config.txt,
 the default US keyboard layout is replaced with the new one.
 You need to
 have the necessary layout file in /kblayout/ directory on the device and
-specify it's filename as argument to the command, e.g. "USE_LAYOUT fr_FR".
+specify it's filename as argument to the command, e.g. "USE_LAYOUT fra_FR".
 Device then will get new layout data from that file.
 Keep in mind that
 the filename must be in 8.3 format, and only lowercase letters a-z,
 upepercase letters A-Z, digits 0-9, underscore and dot symbols are allowed.